Skip to main content

 • Neurofibromatosis type 1 (changed NF1 gene)

-Read more about these on this Cancer Research UK page.
+Read more about these genetic conditions on this Cancer Research UK page

 GP referral to a genetics specialist

-Your GP may refer you to a specialist breast clinic or genetics clinic for assessment if you have any of the following:
+Your GP may refer you to a specialist breast clinic or genetics clinic for tests if you have any of the following:

 • one first degree female relative or relative assigned female at birth diagnosed with breast cancer aged younger than 40 (a first degree relative is your parent, brother or sister, or your child)